bhattlab/phanta/README.md

 ## Basic Usage

 For basic usage, copy the provided `config.yaml` file and replace the four paths at the top of the the file as appropriate.
-You do not need to make any additional changes.

-*Exception* - if you did not conduct 150bp paired-end sequencing, you will need to change the argument to `read_length` - near the bottom of the file - as well; please see the Advanced Usage section for more details.
+You do not need to make any additional changes **except** if: 1) you did not conduct 150bp sequencing, or 2) if your read files are not gzipped.
+In those cases, you may also need to change the `read_length` or `gzipped` parameters, which are described under [Advanced Usage](#advanced-usage).

-Then execute the same Snakemake command you used to "Test your Installation," simply replacing the path to the `config_test` file with the path to the new config file you just edited.
+After you have finished editing your config file, execute the same Snakemake command you used to [Test Your Installation](#test-your-installation), simply replacing the path to the `config_test` file with the path to the new edited config file.

 ## Main Outputs